sdiehl/write-you-a-haskell/001_basics.md

 1
 ```

-The IO monad is a special monad wired into the runtime.
-It is a degenerate case
+The IO monad is wired into the runtime with compiler support.
+It is a special
-and most monads in Haskell have nothing to do with effects in this sense.
+case and most monads in Haskell have nothing to do with effects in this sense.

 ```haskell
 putStrLn :: String -> IO ()